Patti Davis: Personal life

-In 1969, Patti Reagan applied to Ohio University and Northwestern to study journalism, and enrolled in the latter.
-In the 1970s, Davis lived with Eagles guitarist Bernie Leadon.
-By this time, her mother, Nancy Reagan, had disowned her for living with Leadon as an unmarried couple.
+In 1969, Davis applied to Ohio University and Northwestern to study journalism, and enrolled in the latter.
+In the 1970s, she lived with Eagles guitarist Bernie Leadon.
+By this time, her mother had disowned her for living with Leadon as an unmarried couple.
 Together, Davis and Leadon co-wrote the song "I Wish You Peace", which appeared on Eagles album One of These Nights.
 In the 1980s, she dated Timothy Hutton and later had a two-year relationship with Peter Strauss.
-In recent years, Davis has expressed her frustration about having to date with the Secret Service monitoring her as they had time limits on evening dates and monitoring her and her partners actions together, which is in part, why she rushed her relationship with her future husband, Paul Grilley.
+In 2014, Davis expressed her frustration about having to date with the Secret Service monitoring her as they had time limits on evening dates and monitoring her and her partners' actions together, which is in part, why she rushed her relationship with her future husband, Paul Grilley.
 In 1984, she married Grilley, a yoga instructor and one of the founders of Yin Yoga.
 They divorced in 1990, without children and Davis never remarried.
 Davis is a vegetarian and has disagreed with laws that outlaw the use of marijuana.
 In 2011, she launched "Beyond Alzheimer's" at UCLA, which she still runs.

 In a September 2018, op-ed for the Washington Post, Davis wrote that she had been sexually assaulted nearly 40 years earlier by a studio executive.
 The op-ed was released the same week Christine Blasey Ford recounted an alleged sexual assault by Supreme Court nominee Brett Kavanaugh.
 Davis released the piece in support of Blasey Ford when she had been criticized for not remembering details of the alleged assault.

 After the synagogue shooting in Pittsburgh in October 2018, Davis accused President Donald Trump of failing to provide solace to the nation in times of tragedy: "Let's stop asking him!"
 In August 2019, Davis wrote an editorial in the Washington Post condemning denigrating comments made by her father about black Africans at the United Nations in a 1971 phone conversation with President Richard Nixon which Nixon taped.
 The tapes were publicly released the day prior.
 In the editorial, Davis wrote: "There is no defense, no rationalization, no suitable explanation for what my father said on that taped phone conversation."

-In October 2021, she expressed her disdain for John Hinckley Jr. being fully released following the 1981 assassination attempt on her father, a view that contrasted with that of Michael Reagan, the adopted son of President Ronald Reagan and his first wife, Jane Wyman, who expressed forgiveness for Hinckley.
+In October 2021, she expressed her disdain for John Hinckley Jr. being fully released following the assassination attempt of her father in 1981, a view that contrasted with that of Michael Reagan, the adopted son of President Reagan and his first wife, Jane Wyman, who expressed forgiveness for Hinckley.

+After the attempted assassination of Donald Trump, she voiced disdain for political violence and related the event to her own father's experience being shot and the emotional toll it took on her family.